Five common high blood pressure myths

 Each time your heart beats, it is sending blood into your arteries.
 Blood pressure is the force of your blood as it pushes against the walls of your arteries.

-“High blood pressure can cause strain on the heart as it causes it to pump harder and faster,” said Kellsey Thole, a nurse practitioner with Prairie Heart Institute at HSHS Holy Family Hospital.
-“This can lead to serious health problems such as heart attack, stroke, heart failure and kidney failure if it persists for an extended period of time.”
+“When your blood pressure stays high for an extended period of time, this can cause the heart to pump harder and work overtime,” said Patti Whitlow, RN with cardio pulmonary rehab at HSHS St. Francis Hospital.
+“This can lead to serious health problems such as heart attack, stroke, heart failure and kidney failure.”

 Blood pressure is measured using two numbers: systolic blood pressure and diastolic blood pressure.
 Systolic blood pressure measures the pressure in your arteries when your heart beats.
 Diastolic blood pressure measures the pressure in your arteries when your heart rests between beats.
 A normal blood pressure reading for adults is a systolic pressure of less than 120 mm Hg (standard unit of measurement for pressure) and a diastolic pressure of less than 80 mm Hg, or “120/80”.
 Your blood pressure will change throughout the day but having high blood pressure means your blood pressure is consistently above normal.

-“Making positive lifestyle changes, such as adjusting your eating or exercise habits, can help lower your blood pressure,” said Thole.
-“However, sometimes these changes are not sufficient to control your blood pressure.
-Consult with your doctor to develop an effective treatment plan for you.”
+“Making positive lifestyle changes, such as changing your eating or exercise habits, can be effective ways to lower your blood pressure,” said Whitlow.
+“But sometimes, these lifestyle changes are not enough to control or lower your blood pressure.
+Consult with your primary care physician to develop a treatment plan best suited for you.”

 According to the American Heart Association, these are five common myths of high blood pressure:

 1. Myth: High blood pressure runs in my family, so there is nothing I can do to prevent it.

 - Many people who have parents or close, blood-related relatives with high blood pressure are able to avoid developing high blood pressure by making heart-healthy lifestyle changes.